Relativistic quantum mechanics: Quantum non-locality and relativistic locality

-In 1935; Einstein, Rosen, Podolsky published a paper concerning quantum entanglement of particles, questioning quantum nonlocality and the apparent violation of causality upheld in SR: particles can appear to interact instantaneously at arbitrary distances.
+In 1935, Einstein, Rosen, Podolsky published a paper concerning quantum entanglement of particles, questioning quantum nonlocality and the apparent violation of causality upheld in SR: particles can appear to interact instantaneously at arbitrary distances.
 This was a misconception since information is not and cannot be transferred in the entangled states; rather the information transmission is in the process of measurement by two observers (one observer has to send a signal to the other, which cannot exceed c).
 QM does not violate SR. In 1959, Bohm and Aharonov publish a paper on the Aharonov–Bohm effect, questioning the status of electromagnetic potentials in QM.
 The EM field tensor and EM 4-potential formulations are both applicable in SR, but in QM the potentials enter the Hamiltonian (see above) and influence the motion of charged particles even in regions where the fields are zero.
 In 1964, Bell's theorem was published in a paper on the EPR paradox, showing that QM cannot be derived from local hidden-variable theories if locality is to be maintained.

-The Lamb shift
+Lamb shift

-In 1947 the Lamb shift was discovered: a small difference in the 2S1/2 and 2P1/2 levels of hydrogen, due to the interaction between the electron and vacuum.
+In 1947, the Lamb shift was discovered: a small difference in the 2S1/2 and 2P1/2 levels of hydrogen, due to the interaction between the electron and vacuum.
 Lamb and Retherford experimentally measure stimulated radio-frequency transitions the 2S1/2 and 2P1/2 hydrogen levels by microwave radiation.
 An explanation of the Lamb shift is presented by Bethe.
 Papers on the effect were published in the early 1950s.